blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Rein-RogueWisp/README.md

 As a general note: if your mod is working in an area where it may end up working with the wispy gameobject, make sure to air on safe side with null checks (which you should be doing anyway).
 Some of the character's structure is a bit unothodox from vanilla survivors, particularly around the model and skins area to accomodate my custom skin system, and allowing for the skinning of projectiles and other effects.

 Also note that this mod does overwrite a few of the hooks in r2api to clean up their functionality.
-None of these hooks will cause behaviour any different from standard r2api, but they may log a warning for some networking issues that r2api isn't set up to detect, such as duplicated networkhandlers and skills that are not registered fully (LoadoutAPI.AddSkill(typeof(YourStateHere)), before you call new SerializableEntityStateType)
+None of these hooks will cause behaviour any different from standard r2api, but they may log a warning for some networking issues that r2api isn't set up to detect, such as skills that are not registered fully (LoadoutAPI.AddSkill(typeof(YourStateHere)), before you call new SerializableEntityStateType)

-(the network handler scan uses cecil rather than reflection, meaning it will not call any static constructors while scanning)

 To make things easier, I've listed all the methods I hook below.
 ### On hooks
-- RoR2.SkinDef.Awake
-- RoR2.CharacterSpawnCard.Awake
+- RoR2.CameraRigController.Start
-- RoR2.GlobalEventManager.OnHitEnemy (the event doesn't work properly for this case)
 - RoR2.CharacterBody.Start
+- RoR2.CharacterBody.FixedUpdate
 - RoR2.CharacterBody.RecalculateStats
-- RoR2.CharacterBody.FixedUpdate
+- RoR2.CharacterSpawnCard.Awake
 - RoR2.Projectile.ProjectileController.Start
 - RoR2.UI.CharacterSelectController.Awake

 ### IL hooks
-- R2API.LoadoutAPI.BodyLoadout_ToXml (this is a very very temporary fix for an issue that should be resolved in the next RoR2 Update)
-- RoR2.SurvivorCatalog.Init (Some housekeeping stuff to make sure that the catalog doesn't have issues with my modified skin system)
-- RoR2.UnlockableCatalog.Init (Same as above, undoes the housekeeping stuff so the character works again)
-- RoR2.GlobalEventManager.OnHitEnemy
 - RoR2.CharacterBody.RecalculateStats
 - RoR2.UI.CrosshairManager.UpdateCrosshair
 - RoR2.CameraRigController.Update
 - RoR2.SetStateOnHurt.OnTakeDamageServer
+- RoR2.GlobalEventManager.OnHitEnemy
+- RoR2.CharacterModel.UpdateRendererMaterials
-- RoR2.EffectManager.SpawnEffect
+- RoR2.EffectManager.SpawnEffect void(EffectIndex EffectData Boolean)
 - RoR2.Projectile.ProjectileImpactExplosion.FixedUpdate
 - RoR2.UI.LoadoutPanelController.Rebuild
 - RoR2.UI.CharacterSelectController.RebuildLocal